 This exercise is targeted towards senior decision makers within companies, but it can also be of benefit to other staff with varying levels of technical knowledge.
 It creates an immersive experience in which participants have to use their problem solving, collaboration, leadership and communication skills.

 It takes approximately 1 hour and the target audience is senior leaders and decision makers.
 The game works best with 7 players.
-We have the ability to run three games simultaneously for larger groups.
+We have the ability to run ten games simultaneously for larger groups.
 This exercise is FREE.